Bad Brains: Build a Nation and Into the Future (2005–2015)

-Recent developments (2015–present)
+Members' health issues and current status (2015–present)

 In November 2015, Dr. Know suffered a heart attack and was placed on life support due to the risk of organ failure.
 After three months in the hospital he made a full recovery, thanks in part to a GoFundMe campaign organized by his bandmates.
 In March 2016, H.R. announced that he had been diagnosed with a rare type of headache called SUNCT, and received treatment for this condition and other ongoing health issues thanks to another GoFundMe campaign.

 In October 2016, Bad Brains were nominated for the Rock and Roll Hall of Fame, but were not inducted.
 In a December 2016 interview with Rolling Stone, Dr. Know and Darryl Jenifer discussed the band members' health issues and the future of the band.
 They announced that they hoped to record a new album titled Mind Power, after the band's short-lived original moniker.
 In June 2017, the band played a show featuring guest appearances by Lamb of God's Randy Blythe and original Bad Brains singer Sid McCray, who sang with the band for the first time in 39 years.

 Former singer Chuck Mosley died in November 2017.
 Sid McCray died in September 2020.

+While no official breakup or hiatus of Bad Brains was ever announced, the band has not performed live since 2017 due to H.R.'s continuous health struggles; many benefit shows were held to help pay for his medical bills, including one at the Teragram Ballroom in Los Angeles in December 2023 and another at the Brooklyn Bowl in New York in April 2024.
+Trust Records will release Are You Ready: The First Studio Recording (Inner Ear - March 1979), a collection of songs Bad Brains recorded in 1979, on November 6, 2026.
+Mixed by Ian McKaye, it will mark the first time all tracks from this session were officially released by the band after years of limited availability "among tape-trading punks".